 If you have never thought about using a clitoral pump before, it may be time to rethink that decision.
 It may seem something only women in porn do or something only people who are into medical play would do, but the don’t be fooled by appearances (in sex toys and life in general, wink*).
 Using clitoral pumps has many advantages you probably have not heard about before.
 For example, did you know they improve a woman’s stimulation?
 Or that they can give you a tighter sensation during sex?
 And if that alone is not enough for you, keep in mind the visuals alone may be enough to add something extra to the game, kind of like a penis pump.
 Only that in this case, this enlargement will also produce more arousal and sensitivity, besides better penetration.
-To some up, clitoral pumps enlarges tissue like the labia and clitoris, creating more sensitivity and tightness.
+To sum up, clitoral pumps enlarge tissue like the labia and clitoris, creating more sensitivity and tightness.

 Clitoral pumps are placed over the labia.
 After the pump is filled, the blood vessels will concentrate on that area, swelling the labia, clitoris and other surrounding areas.
 When this enlargement takes place, the tissue becomes more sensitive.
 This is clearly a good thing; think about increasing sensations during intercourse, when someone is performing oral sex on you or when you are playing with a vibrator or dildo or some other toy.